Aboubakar scores again as Cameroon joined by Burkina Faso in last 16

-Cameroon captain Vincent Aboubakar scored his fifth goal of the Africa Cup of Nations as his already qualified side were joined by Burkina Faso on Monday in the second round.
+Cameroon captain Vincent Aboubakar scored his fifth goal of the Africa Cup of Nations and his already-qualified side were joined by Burkina Faso on Monday in the second round.

 Aboubakar scores again as Cameroon joined by Burkina Faso in last 16

-Cameroon captain forward Vincent Aboubakar celebrates scoring in an Africa Cup of Nations Group A match against Cape Verde in Yaounde on Monday
+Burkina Faso captain Bertrand Traore (front) fights for the ball with Amanuel Yohannes of Ethiopia during an Africa Cup of Nations Group A match in Bafoussam on Monday.

 The Saudi Arabia-based forward, who turns 30 on Saturday, put Cameroon ahead and substitute Garry Rodrigues equalised for Cape Verde after half-time in a 1-1 draw in Yaounde.

-Cyrille Bayala put Burkina Faso in front and Getaneh Kebede levelled for Ethiopia from a penalty in another 1-1 draw that sufficed to take the west Africans through.
+Cyrille Bayala put Burkina Faso in front and Getaneh Kebede levelled for Ethiopia from a penalty in Bafoussam in another 1-1 draw that was enough to take the west Africans through.

-Cameroon topped the final table with seven points, Burkina Faso edged Cape Verde on head-to-head records for second place after both accumulated four points and Ethiopia were eliminated with just one point.
+Cameroon topped the final group table with seven points.
+Burkina Faso edged Cape Verde on head-to-head records for second place after both accumulated four points.
+Ethiopia were eliminated with just one point.

 While Cameroon and Burkina Faso are assured of last-16 places, Cape Verde must wait to see if they go through as one of the best four third-placed teams from the six groups.